Interventional-Genomics-Unit/IGU_CHANGEseq/README.md

 IGU Added Features:

+* updated to Python3
-* manifest.yaml file creation by .csv input
+* simple .csv sample manifest
-* removal of ME adapters and illumina adapter (unmerged version only)
+* removal of TN5 ME adapters and illumina adapter (unmerged version only)
 * Optional UMI deduplication
 * replicate combination
-* normalization of replicates
+* normalization of replicates - (median-of-ratios or total count scaling)
-* Fastq QC using Fastp
+* QC metrics of alignments and fastq circularization read composition
-* Identified site bam file and alignment historgram
+* identified site bam file for use with IGV
-* annotation to sites
+* genomic annotation to sites
-* annotations to visualization
+* more plotting options - venn diagram, swarmplot and more
 * Fixed variable analysis bug

  ## Installation
- git clone the IGU_CHANGEseq into a designated folder using the following co5mmand
+ git clone the IGU_CHANGEseq into a designated folder using the following command

  ```
  git clone https://github.com/Interventional-Genomics-Unit/IGU_CHANGEseq